About Essexville

 Criminal Records

 The criminal records ecosystem in Bay County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Bay County Sheriff's Office, local police departments, and the Bay County Courts maintain these records.
 Residents can run a background check through the Michigan State Police's Internet Criminal History Access Tool (ICHAT), which provides statewide criminal history information.
-The Michigan Bureau of Investigation also assists in background checks and criminal investigations, offering resources to Bay County residents and law enforcement agencies.
+The Michigan State Police also assists in background checks and criminal investigations, offering resources to Bay County residents and law enforcement agencies.

 Vital Records

 For vital records such as birth, death, and marriage certificates, Essexville residents can visit the Michigan Department of Health and Human Services website.
-The Essexville Michigan Fire Department also plays a role in emergency response and incident reporting, which may be of interest to those seeking public safety records.
+The Essexville Michigan Fire Department also helps with emergency response and incident reporting, which may be of interest to those seeking public safety records.

 Business & Licensing Records

 The City of Essexville supports local commerce through economic development initiatives and accessible resources for entrepreneurs and established businesses alike.
-Business owners can find information about licenses, permits, and other business-related public records on the city's website.
-The Essexville Michigan Police Department also maintains records related to commercial activities, including licensing and inspections, ensuring compliance while keeping the process manageable for local operators.
+Business owners can find information about licenses, permits, and other business related public records on the city's website.
+The Essexville Michigan Police Department also maintains records related to commercial activities, including licensing and inspections, making sure of compliance while keeping the process manageable for local operators.

 Economy & Demographics